-Hundreds of migrants cleared from Paris metro station camp
+Thousands of migrants cleared from Paris camp

 Sleepless nights at Stalingrad camp

-Many of the migrants at the Stalingrad station were Eritrean, Somalian, Sudanese and Afghan nationals who have applied for asylum in France and are now awaiting for their applications to be processed.
+Many of the migrants at the Stalingrad station were Eritrean, Somalian, Sudanese and Afghan nationals who have applied for asylum in France and are now waiting for their applications to be processed.

 A 17-year-old named Sarah, who arrived a week ago, told CNN of her sleepless nights at the camp.